ctorgalson/module-info/README.md

 the module was found in.

-The main idea is to get a quick listing of modules + versions from a given module directory when when auditing an existing site--especially one with more than one modules directory that could contain duplicate modules.
+The main idea is to get a quick listing of modules + versions from a given module directory when auditing an existing site--especially one with more than one modules directory that could contain duplicate modules.